ibm-cloud-docs/vpc/par-about.md

 Public address ranges help customers simplify the integration of network and security appliances into their network topology to run their workloads on a VPC.
 This provides more control over routing, security, and traffic management, enabling solutions that enhance network performance and security.

-### Secure your workloads in VPC
+### Securing your workloads in VPC
 {: #secure-workloads-vpc}

 To manage access to sensitive data effectively, firewalls automatically detect and handle threats using policy-based routing for enhanced security.
+You can define public address ranges to expose specific services or applications, enabling controlled ingress into the VPC.
 Define routing rules for public endpoints to redirect ingress traffic to third-party appliances before it reaches the final destination.
-This makes it easier for customers to deploy production-grade applications with the networking and security services they require in their VPC.
+This approach simplifies the deployment of production-grade applications with the networking and security services required in a VPC.

-### Deploy highly-available and resilient workloads in VPC
+### Deploying highly-available and resilient workloads in VPC
 {: #deploy-ha-resilient-workloads-vpc}

-In the event of a zonal failure, customers can reroute internet traffic for monitoring and inspection to a VNF appliance deployed in another zone, providing highly available workloads in their VPC.
+To ensure workload resilience, you can use public address ranges to maintain consistent access to services during zonal failures.
+In the event of a zonal failure, internet traffic for monitoring and inspection can be rerouted to a virtual network function (VNF) appliance deployed in another zone, maintaining high availability within the VPC.

 ## Related links
 {: #par-related-links}